 - Urethral Stent – for use with patients who are not candidates for surgery.
 It involves placing a mesh tube to hold the urethra open at the point where it is obstructed by the prostate gland.

-If you have any questions, or would like to schedule an appointment for BPH treatment, contact Southern Surgical & Medical Specialists at (337) 769-7779.
+At Southern Surgical & Medical Specialties the board-certified urologist provide comprehensive diagnosis to patients suffering from BPH in Lafayette, LA.
+They will help determine the best treatment options for you.
+If you have any questions or would like to schedule an appointment for BPH treatment, contact Southern Surgical & Medical Specialists at (337) 769-7779.